bbcawodu/careadvisors-backend/docs/API_Version_2/Consumer_Backend_API.md

             - And there is no 'cps_info' for the consumer, no change
         - If 'cps_consumer'=True
             - 'cps_consumer' and 'cps_info' fields for related consumer will be modified
-    - The response JSON document will have a dictionary object as the value for the "Data" key with key value pairs for all the fields of the updated database entry.
+    - The response JSON document will have a dictionary object as the value for the "Data" key.
+        - It contains the key "Database ID", the value for which is the database id of the updated entry

 - Deleting a consumer database entry.
     - To delete a consumer database entry, the value for "Database Action" in the JSON Body must equal "Consumer Deletion".